Thoroughbred Racing on NBC: NBC loses the Belmont Stakes

 On October 4, 2004, citing a dispute about profits accrued from the deal, the New York Racing Association agreed to move the broadcast rights to the Belmont Stakes to ABC/ESPN starting with the 2006 race.
 NBC retained rights to the Kentucky Derby and Preakness Stakes.
 Some believe the move was a result of the New York Racing Association's decision to break ranks with the other two tracks on a television contract.
 NBC Sports continued to broadcast the Kentucky Derby and Preakness Stakes rights until 2010.
 Triple Crown Productions was formed in 1986 with ABC; prior to that, the individual racing associations reached their own deals with television networks.

 Prior to the change, on May 21, 2005, Visa, Inc. officially withdrew its sponsorship of the Triple Crown, effective with the 2006 races; this relieved the company from paying the US$5,000,000 bonus to the owner of the horse that wins the Triple Crown.
 Sponsorship of the races was taken over by Triple Crown Productions in 2006.

 NBC reassembles The Triple Crown

 On February 22, 2011, NBC announced deals to broadcast the Kentucky Derby, Preakness Stakes and Belmont Stakes through 2015.
-The deals reunited all three Triple Crown races on NBC for the first time since 2005, and also included cable deals with Versus (now NBCSN) to provide coverage of the races' Saturday undercards as well as the Kentucky Oaks and Black-Eyed Susan Stakes Friday races.
+The deals reunited all three Triple Crown races on NBC for the first time since 2005, and also included cable deals with Versus (later NBCSN) to provide coverage of the races' Saturday undercards as well as the Kentucky Oaks and Black-Eyed Susan Stakes Friday races.
 The deals were extended again, this time through 2022.